akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 # How to perform bulk actions?

 1. Select the desired products in the grid with the appropriate filters
-1. Tick the products you want to mass edit via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `None` for none of the products:
+1. Tick the products you want to mass edit via the down arrow of the toolbar: select `All` to apply changes on **all your products**, `All visible` for all visible products (ongoing page) or click on `None` to cancel the action:
 ![Mass edit options](../img/Products_BulkActionUppermenu.png)
 1. Click on `Bulk Actions`
 1. Select the operation to be performed from the screen menu